philipguin/JpdbGameDecks/README.md

 ### ⚠⚠ DISCLAIMER: THIS IS _NOT_ OFFICIAL AND MAY CONTAIN ERRORS! ⚠⚠

+Before downloading, you can browse decks [here](decks_status.md) for quality information and Steam store page links.

 ## Usage
+1. Download the desired `csv` files.
+Options:
-1. Download the entire project using `git clone` from the command line, or grab the project zip via the green button.
+   1. Grab the entire project by running `git clone` from the command line.
+   2. Grab the entire project as a zip file via the green button above.
-   Alternatively, if you only want to download a few files, use something like <https://mew.js.cool/DownGit/#/home>.
+   3. Download a few files using a tool like <https://mew.js.cool/DownGit/#/home>.
-2. Head to <https://jpdb.asayake.xyz> and enter your API key.
+2. Head to <https://jpdb.asayake.xyz> and enter your JPDB API key.
-3. Under _Import Decks_, select the CSVs from the decks you want, keeping in mind there's a 250 deck limit and it takes about a second per deck.
+3. Under _Import Decks_, select the CSVs from the decks you want.
+   * Note there's a 250 deck limit and it takes about a second per deck.
-4. If you want to merge decks, use <https://kampffrosch94.github.io/jpdb-deck-manager>.
+4. (Optional) merge decks using <https://kampffrosch94.github.io/jpdb-deck-manager>.